Reducing Investigation Time: How to Quickly Parse True Positives

 Why are malicious True Positives overlooked?

 The short answer: they’re somewhat opaque and mysterious, and they require close scrutiny and consideration from the Security Ops team.
-To demonstrate, let’s move on from the antivirus program and take a new example.
+To demonstrate, let’s move on from the antivirus program and make a new example.

 Mellany, an accountant from the finance department at an automobile factory, opens a file service that she has access to, but that she’s never used before.
 The factory’s Security Ops team is notified that her access may be a threat.